thecoffeewolf/old/_posts/2017-8-12-GET_Motivation.md

 Later I learned that my original flight had been cancelled. :v

-Live update @ 8:05PM there at appears to be some talk about pot runs in front of me here at this starbucks.
+#LiveUpdate @ 8:05PM there at appears to be some talk about pot runs in front of me here at this starbucks.
+#LiveUupdate 2 @8:20PM Seems to be resolved.
+Gonna go play some melee. :3!